fooof-tools/fooof_mat/README.md

 Note that your computer may well have a version of Python - but you should still go an install a new one with Anaconda - this ensures that you have all the dependencies you need, and leaves your system Python alone, for safety.

 Once you've downloaded Anaconda, you will have a program called 'Anaconda Navigator', which you can use to launch Juypter notebooks, if you want.
+For more information on using notebooks, check out [project Jupyter](http://jupyter.org).

 #### Install FOOOF